-Fear of shots is almost universal because—let’s face it—shots hurt!
+Fear of shots is almost universal because — let’s face it — shots hurt!
 But not every child is the same.
 Ages 3 to 6 tend to have the most anxiety about it beforehand.
 Most kids start to realize as they get older that immunizations don't actually hurt all that badly and the immunizations only take a couple seconds.

 Are there any proven techniques to make children more at ease with getting shots?

 We use simple methods to alleviate pain from shots.
-Generally it helps minimize pain if the child does not watch the actual injection.
+Generally, it helps minimize pain if the child does not watch the actual injection.
 It also helps alleviate pain to apply firm pressure to the injection site, or rub nearby firmly.
 There are some gadgets marketed to distract from pain by applying a strong vibration near the injection site, but in our experience these products are not terribly effective.

 We work very hard to make sure kids are comfortable in our office no matter what is going on.
 Toddlers tend to have some anxiety about shots, and for them distraction is often helpful.
-A short video on a smartphone can help, and counting or singing a favorite song is a great strategy for parents.
+A short video on a phone can help, and counting or singing a favorite song is a great strategy for parents.